-The Postgraduate Certificate in Civil Aviation Medicine (PGCertCAvMed) is available through Distance Learning.
+Apply for the Postgraduate Certificate in Civil Aviation Medicine (PGCertCAvMed) through the Wellington campus in 2023Apply Now

 Please contact the Programme Manager before enrolling for this programme.